 The loss of a family member is a difficult time.
 In addition to coping with your grief and potentially planning a memorial service or funeral, there are often many financial decisions that follow soon afterward.

 But how do you know what you’re supposed to do?
 It can feel overwhelming.
 Here’s a list of common steps to help reduce stress during this time.

 Reach out to professionals

-- Contact your Ameriprise financial advisor so they can help you evaluate the financial aspects of the situation.
+- Contact me, your Ameriprise financial advisor, so we can help you evaluate the financial aspects of the situation.

 - Contact the person’s estate attorney to see if they have an estate plan.
 This might include a will and revocable trust, for example.
 The attorney should be able to tell you if there is an:

 - Trustee of any trusts that exist

 - A guardian for the care of a child and financial management while the child is a minor

 - If the surviving spouse previously named their now-deceased spouse as their durable power of attorney or medical power of attorney, they will need to contact their attorney to name a new person in estate documents.